Kaewin/phase1_project_group2/README.md

 ### Description of Our Data

-This data contains plane crash information from as early as 1948 to 2021 consisting our various components explaining each crash like the make and model of the plane that crashed, the damage done to the plane from the accident, the number of enines on the plane tha crashes, how many were injured or uninjured throghout the crashes, etc.
+This data contains aircraft crash information from as early as 1948 to 2021 consisting of various components explaining each crash like the make and model, the damage done to the aircraft, the number of engines, how many passengers were injured or uninjured, etc.

 ### Filtering Data

-What business are we operating with i.e -20 plane or - 300 plane?
+What business are we operating with i.e. - 20 plane or - 300 plane?

 For example, A SeaPlane is a commercial plane that has 1 engine and can only hold a max of 20 people, this can help us filter out other columns like

-For an even more narrow list i.e the ‘make’ determines what kind of plane you are using meaning which means that certain makes won't be relevant for the comparison needed.
+For an even more narrow list i.e. the ‘make’ determines what kind of plane you are using meaning which means that certain makes won't be relevant for the comparison needed.

 ![alt text](https://github.com/Kaewin/phase1_project_group2/blob/main/Images/engnum.png)

-The Number of engines determine how large the plane is i.e the smaller the engine number the smaller the plane,
+The number of engines determines how large the plane is i.e. the smaller the engine number the smaller the plane.

-This brings us back to determining the size capacity of the aircraft so we will need to choose what kind of commercial or private plane is our company interested in,
+This brings us back to determining the size capacity of the aircraft so we will need to choose what kind of commercial or private plane is our company interested in.

-once we determine what of plane we are interested in we can analyze the crashes based on our specific plane type… because we can actually take the “engine_type” and see which engine type has the most fatalities
+Once we determine what of plane we are interested in we can analyze the crashes based on our specific plane type… because we can actually take the “engine_type” and see which engine type has the most fatalities

 ![alt text](https://github.com/Kaewin/phase1_project_group2/blob/main/Images/engtype.png)